by Dr. Stacy Matthews Branch

+What makes a good face mask?
 People who have acne and blemish-prone skin can benefit from mask treatments that help remove dead skin and excess oil.
-Masks that add moisture provide relief for those with a tendency toward dry skin.
+Hydrating face masks that add moisture provide relief for those with a tendency toward dry skin.
 However, if cleansing is the goal, a mask can serve as an invigorating skin treatment.
 This is because most ingredients used for the different variety of masks contain antioxidants that limit damage to proteins, fats, and other skin cell components.

 Witch hazel has been around for years as a skin toner, but it also has anti-inflammatory and skin healing properties (3).
 The extract from the bark of the willow tree contains an aspirin-like substance that has contributed to its use for pain for centuries.
 It also contains tannins that act as astringents and flavonoids that are great antioxidants.
 These help to exfoliate the skin, combat acne, and provide anti-aging effects (4).
 Cytotone Facial Scrub & Mask contains these healthful skincare ingredients that cleanse, rejuvenate, and promote the skin’s healing abilities.
 This combined with a candle or smokeless incense after a steamy shower will give you a spa-quality home facial therapy - a luxury we all deserve.